STEP 1: Import your Images

 - Give the Project a meaningful title and description.

-If you are part of an Organization, an optional Project tags drop-down is visible.
+If you are part of an Workspace, an optional Project tags drop-down is visible.
 Project tags are useful for categorizing and finding your Projects.
 Select as many tags as are relevant for your Project.

 - Click the Attach ontology button.